-In the following pictures the gluing numbers are shown at the right side of the boundary components.
-An $u$ or a $l$ means a arbitrary gluing number and $-u,-l$ should be the gluing numbers $u$ or $l$ multiplied by $-1$.
-Furthermore the bolt should represent a non orientable surfaces and not pictured parts should be arbitrary.
+An $u$ or an $l$ mean an arbitrary glueing number and $-u,-l$ are the glueing numbers $u$ or $l$ multiplied by $-1$.
+Furthermore, the bolt represent a non-orientable surfaces and not illustrated parts are arbitrary.

-From this relations it is clear that the cobordism $\amalg_{i\in I}\Id^+_+$ is the identity morphism between $|I|$ v-circles.
-The cobordism $\Phi^-_+$ changes the boundary decoration of a morphism after composition.
-Hence the category above contains all possibilities for the decorations of the boundary components.
+It follows from these relations, that the cobordism $\amalg_{i\in I}\mathrm{id}^+_+$ is the identity morphism between $|I|$ v-circles.
+The cobordism $\Phi^-_+$ changes the boundary decoration of a morphism.
+Hence, the category above contains all possibilities for the decorations of the boundary components.

-The category $\ucob_R(\emptyset)^*$ should be the same as above, but without all minus signs in the relations (we mean honest minus signs, i.e. the minus-decorations should still be in use).
+The category $\ucob_R(\emptyset)^*$ is the same as above, but without all minus signs in the relations (we mean ``honest'' minus signs, i.e. the minus-decorations are still in use).

-Both categories are semi-strict monoidal categories, since we are working with isomorphism classes of cobordisms.
-The monoidal structure should be induced by the disjoint union $\amalg$.
-Moreover both categories are symmetric.
-Note that they can be seen as $2$-categories, but it is more convenient to see them as monoidal $1$-category. \end{defn} It is worth noting that the rest of this subsection can also be done with the category $\ucob_R(\emptyset)^*$ by dropping all the corresponding minus signs.
+Both categories are strict monoidal categories, since we are working with isomorphism classes of cobordisms.
+The monoidal structure is induced by the disjoint union $\amalg$.
+Moreover, both categories are symmetric.
+Note that they can be seen as $2$-categories, but it is more convenient to see them as monoidal $1$-category. \end{defn} It is worth noting that the rest of this subsection can also be done for the category $\ucob_R(\emptyset)^*$ by dropping all the corresponding minus signs.